GustavoFFelipe/DiceRoller/README.md

 The Project
-  Dice Roller is a app with focus in recreate the experience of rolling dice in tabletop games, which time that player click on button a new dice is roll with a new rambom numer from 1 until 6, number will be represent for image dice that correspondents.I also change the grandle file to back levels devices like API 7 to support our app.
+  Dice Roller is a app with focus in recreate the experience of rolling dice in tabletop games, which time that player click on button a new dice is roll with a new ramdom numer from 1 until 6,the number will be represent for image dice that correspondents.I also change the grandle file to back levels devices like API 7 to support our app.

  Are apply function, random sistem and 'when' conditions.